Dearborn Station

 Dearborn Station (also called Polk Street Depot) was, beginning in the late 1800s, one of six intercity train stations serving downtown Chicago, Illinois.
 It remained in operation until May 1, 1971.
 Built in 1883, it is located at Dearborn and Polk Streets, adjacent to Printers Row in South Loop.
 The station was owned by the Chicago & Western Indiana Railroad, which itself was owned by the companies operating over its line.
-The station building headhouse now houses office, retail, and entertainment spaces, and its trackage yard, behind the headhouse, was redeveloped into part of the Dearborn Park neighborhood.
+The station building headhouse now houses office, retail, and entertainment spaces, and its trackage yard and train sheds, behind the headhouse, were removed and redeveloped into part of the Dearborn Park neighborhood.

 Description and history

 Postcard of Dearborn Station (1885) as it appeared c.
 1907.
-Originally, the headhouse had a steeped pitch roof story, which was eliminated during reconstruction following a fire in the early 1920s.
+Originally, the headhouse had a steeped pitch roof story, which was eliminated during reconstruction following a fire in 1922.
 The train sheds over the tracks are pictured to the back.